-In scripts, we can see successful results and errors as exceptions.
+Within the scripts, we can see successful results and errors as exceptions.
 We create the data retention period for the script.
 We choose S3 bucket for the structures that will be formed after each work of our canary.
-During the creation of our canary, We can also set some of the facilities such as IAM role, CloudWatch Alarms, VPC Settings, and Tags.
+During the creation of our canary, we can also set some of the facilities such, as IAM (Identity and Access Management) role, CloudWatch Alarms, VPC (Virtual Private Cloud) Settings, and Tags.

 Conclusion: Testing Auto Scaling in AWS

 In order to prevent our users from being adversely affected due to degradation, we can use Canary to detect the possible problems before users, log them, and intervene in earlier stage and respond them faster.
 Moreover, thanks to the alarms provided in our canaries we can increase the sources when needed, which also prevent the users being negatively affected.